stacksjs/bunfig/README.md

 ## Get Started

+### Server Environment

-If you are building any sort of Bun project, you can use the `loadConfig` function to load your configuration.
+If you are building any sort of Bun project, you can use the `loadConfig` function to load your configuration from files:

 ```ts
 import type { Config } from 'bunfig'